andreafioraldi/IDAngr/README.md

 With `idangr.init(True, HOST, PORT)` you can connect and use a remote angrdbg server (start it on the remote machine using `python -m angrdbg`)

+There is also an extra boolean parameter `use_pin` that must be True if you are connected to Intel Pin with a [PinTool compatible with IDAngr](https://github.com/andreafioraldi/IDAngr-PinTool).

 `idangr.is_initialized()` can be used in a script to check if init must be called or not.

 #### StateShot